alvinwan/webopencv/README.md

 # webopencv
 Using WebRTC, stream live video feed from a webpage to a server-side OpenCV Python script.
 This is primarily written for educational purposes, **giving students the ability to work with a webcam, without installing anything on their computers**.
 Most importantly, this library enables larger-scale, remote computer vision courses to make use of the webcam via a 1-click WebOpenCV setup.
 Also see [Why Use WebOpenCV?](#why-use-webopencv) below.

+➡️ View the live demo at [webopencv.glitch.me](https://webopencv.glitch.me).

 created by [Alvin Wan](https://alvinwan.com)

 ## Getting Started

-**100% Remote Setup**: View the live demo at [webopencv.glitch.me](https://webopencv.glitch.me).
-To get started with the code, simply [fork the webopencv Glitch project](https://glitch.com/edit/#!/remix/vr101-nature-step2-starter).
+**100% Remote Setup**: [Fork the webopencv Glitch project](https://glitch.com/edit/#!/remix/vr101-nature-step2-starter) to start a new, editable Glitch project.

 **Local Setup**: To setup locally on your machine instead, install the Python package.